Tips on how to be Green at Home

 For a comprehensive list of markets in the metro area, visit kcfoodcircle.org/farmers-markets/.
 The City Market has over 140 vendors.
 Other farmers markets are located in Brookside, Zona Rosa and Minor Park.
 Buying local food helps reduce your carbon footprint.

 5. Dispose of household hazardous waste at the Kansas City Regional HHW Center.

-The most familiar household hazardous waste (HHW) products are household cleaners, lawn and garden products, automotive fluids and paint-related products.
 If not disposed of properly, these products can do serious harm to the environment.

 6. Use clothes lines to dry wet clothes instead of a dryer.

-7. Recycle glass containers and electronics at drop off sites.
+7. Recycle glass at drop off sites.

 8. Avoid parking and idling vehicle engines for more than two minutes in any 60 minute period.

-Litmiting idling helps the environment and protects public health.
+Limiting idling helps the environment and protects public health.
 It will also reduce your fuel usage and costs!